 Beyond that, tax payments do not fall into a bonus category for any consumer credit card.
 Credit cards that offer the best rewards on non-bonused spending will provide taxpayers with the best return on these expenses.
 Even for those who prioritize earning transferrable points, excellent payment options exist, too.

-Related: How To Pay Taxes With a Credit Card (and When You Should)
+Related: How to Pay Taxes With a Credit Card (and When You Should)

 Our Take